-July 30, 2022 is National Mutt Day a day to celebrate mixed breed dogs.
+July 30, 2023 is National Mutt Day a day to celebrate mixed breed dogs or as some call All American Dogs.
 To further that celebration we thought we would highlight some of our favorite reasons to get a mixed breed dog as published in our earlier article Considering a mixed breed dog?
 Check Out These Fun Mixed Breeds and Test Your Dog Breed Knowledge.

 While lets be clear at The Popular Pets we love all dogs and dog breeds whether they are pure breeds or pedigreed dogs, hybrid dogs, designer dogs, mixed breeds, cross breeds and more with all of our hearts and we are not that big into labelling and categorizing much, including dogs.
 However, in the dog world (like most pets) dogs are labelled.
 They are labeled by their dog genetics and breed which are supposed to indicate and drive the dogs established breed traits and breed characteristics.